© Gemäldegalerie Alte Meister in Dresden, Photo: Wolfgang Kreische

-After the artist's early death, some of his paintings continued to be a considerable value to several generations of collectors with money and taste in Amsterdam and a few of them continued to evoke admiration and high prices whenever they came onto the market.
-But for unclear reasons, he was excluded from Arnold Houbraken's Groote Schouburgh, the foundational 18th-century Dutch book on artists.
-Thus, for almost 150 years after his death Vermeer's fame hardly spread out of the Netherlands.
+After the artist's early death, some of his works continued to hold considerable value to several generations of Amsterdam collectors with money and taste, and a few works continued to evoke admiration and high prices whenever they came onto the market.
+But for unclear reasons, the name of Vermeer was excluded from Arnold Houbraken's Groote Schouburgh, the foundational 18th-century book on Dutch artists.
+Thus, for almost 150 years after his death, Vermeer's fame hardly spread outside of the Netherlands.

-The type of Chinese porcelain that appears in this work was imported in huge quantities for European consumption by the East Indies Company, or VOC as it was called by the Dutch.
-Vermeer and his fellow citizens must have been particularly familiar with similar objects because Delft was one of six towns in Holland that had a chamber of the VOC.
-As the world's first multi-national company, the VOC had commercial interests all over the globe and accessed the world's oceans through Delfshaven, Delft's 17th-century harbor town.
-With a little imagination, one can picture merchant ships busily unloading their precious cargoes on the quay of Vermeer's View of Delft connected to Delfshaven by the canal which exits the right-hand part of the composition.
+The type of Chinese porcelain that appears in the present work was imported in huge quantities for European consumption by the East Indies Company, or VOC as it was called by the Dutch.
+Vermeer and his fellow citizens must have been particularly familiar with objects of this kind because Delft was one of the six towns in Holland that had a chamber of the VOC.
+As the world's first multinational company, the VOC had commercial interests all over the globe and accessed the world's oceans through Delfshaven, Delft's 17th-century harbor town.
+With a little imagination, one can picture merchant ships busily unloading their precious cargoes on the quay of Vermeer's View of Delft, connected to Delfshaven by the canal which exits the right-hand part of the composition.

-To give an idea of the colossal proportions of the porcelain trade, in 1608, one of the first years of organized trade, the VOC had ordered 50,000 butter dishes, 10,000 plates, 2,000 fruit dishes, and 1,000 each of salt cellar, mustard pots and various wide bowels an dishes plus an unspecified number of jugs and cups.
-In a few years, they could be found in many Dutch households.
-In 1640, the ship Nassau carried to Amsterdam an astronomical number of 126,391 pieces.
-The trade continued until the mid-17th century when civil wars caused by the fall of the Ming dynasty in 1644 disrupted suppliers and the European traders turned to Japan.
+To give an idea of the colossal proportions of the porcelain trade, in 1608, one of the first years of organized trade, the VOC had ordered 50,000 butter dishes, 10,000 plates, 2,000 fruit dishes, and 1,000 salt cellars, mustard pots and various wide bowls and dishes plus an unspecified number of jugs and cups.
+In a few years, these articles could be found in many Dutch households.
+In 1640, the ship Nassau carried an astronomical number of pieces, 126,391 in all, to Amsterdam.
+The trade with China continued unabated until the mid-17th century when civil wars caused by the fall of the Ming dynasty (1644) disrupted suppliers, after which European traders turned to Japan.

-Fine porcelain would have normally been displayed on the household's best cabinets or on specially made racks.
+Fine porcelain would have normally been displayed on the household's best cabinets or on specially-made racks.
 Nonetheless, these rare objects had no cultural value for the Dutch outside the fact that they were exotic, precious and expensive regardless of their style or even their quality.
-Thus for Vermeer, their origins had no symbolic meanings for his paintings and they must be taken literally as rare objects, beautiful in themselves.
+Thus for Vermeer, the exotic motifs which decorated them had no symbolic meaning, and so, they must be taken literally as rare objects, beautiful in themselves.

 Chinese potters had produced porcelain for export markets all over the world.
-Ironically, what the Dutch considered the epitome of style was second rate porcelain for the Chinese.
-The special models made for exportation rarely attracted Chinese taste.
-Many of these "unpalatable" hybrids appear commonly in Dutch still life painting.
+Ironically, what the Dutch considered the epitome of style was second-rate porcelain for the Chinese.
+The special models made for export rarely attracted Chinese taste.
+Many of these "unpalatable" hybrids appear in Dutch still life paintings, and were taken as the epitome of refinery.
 Instead, products destined for Chinese domestic consumption were made according to higher standards of taste and facture.
-Period documents reveal that finest exemplars were not allowed out of the country on penalty of corporal punishiment.
+Period documents reveal that the finest exemplars were not allowed out of the country on penalty of corporal punishments.

-The Dutch had no regard of porcelain's original use and as years passed, it eventually found its way onto the dinner table because it was incredibly easy to clean and did not pass on food's e flavor to the next meal.
+The Dutch had no regard for porcelain's original use, and as years passed, it eventually found its way onto the dinner table because it was incredibly easy to clean and did not pass on the food's flavor to the next meal.

-There exists a long tradition of paintings of woman with luscious fruit.
+In Vermeer's time, there existed a long tradition of paintings of women with luscious fruit.
 Symbolically, fruit could alternately allude to the figure of Venus (the goddess of love) in the Judgment of Paris or the Biblical apple (the symbol of sin) of Adam and Eve.
-The appearance of fruit far exceeds any other kinds of food in European easel painting although very rarely do we see the fruit actually being eaten.
-It may be that its popularity as a motif in painting is owed to its visual appeal, brilliant colors, shapes and variety of peculiar textures.
-For any painter, fruit was a stimulating challenge.
+The appearance of fruit in European easel painting exceeds any other kinds of food although very rarely do we see the fruit actually being eaten.
+Fruit's popularity as a motif in painting is owed to its visual appeal, brilliant colors, shapes and variety of peculiar textures, making it a particularly stimulating challenge.
 Moreover, fruit generally has positive associations owing to its sweetness.
 From the 16th century on, artists created numerous portraits of beautiful women accessorized with fruit or holding bowls or attractive baskets of it.
-Bowls and baskets of fruit were commonly features in busts of "temptress" types of women in works by Dutch painters such as Gerrit van Honthorst and Christiaan van Couwenbergh.
+Bowls and baskets of fruit were common features in busts of the figure of the "temptress," particularly in the works of Dutch painters such as Gerrit van Honthorst and Christiaan van Couwenbergh.

-In the Girl Reading a Letter at an Open Window, Vermeer displays an imported Chinese Wan-Li bowel with peaches, plums and perhaps a large apple.
+In the Girl Reading a Letter at an Open Window, Vermeer displays in great evidence an imported Chinese Wan-Li bowl with peaches, plums and two large apple.
 One peach has been halved with its rounded pit exposed to the viewer.
-The exhibit of ripe fruit accents the fullness of the girl herself, perhaps, ripe for love.
+The exhibition of ripe fruit alludes, perhaps, to the fullness of the letter reader, perhaps, opened, or "ripe," for love.
 A Dutch poet once recommended to "send apples, send pears or other fruit" to win over the heart of one's lover drawing inspiration from Ovid's Ars Amatoria.

-Four years after Vermeer became an accepted master of the St Luke Guild in Delft he painted the present work and established his definitive artistic course.
-No evidence explains what might have induced him to reject his initial teachings - 0f an unknown master - and foray into the mode of genre painting.
-But so divergent was his new approach that had they not been signed, it is doubtful that scholars would have ever attributed the early Christ in the House of Martha and Mary, Diana and her Companions and even the Procuress to Vermeer.
+Four years after Vermeer was accepted into the St Luke Guild in Delft, he painted the present work and established his definitive artistic direction.
+No evidence explains what might have induced him to reject his initial classical teachings—his master remains unknown—and foray into the genre painting mode.
+But so divergent was his new approach that had they not been signed, it is doubtful that scholars would have ever attributed the early Christ in the House of Martha and Mary, Diana and her Companions or even The Procuress to Vermeer.

 In the 17th-century Netherlands, independence from one's master was not unusual.
-Some painters were satisfied to preserve the artistic tradition of their masters while many broke away to explore new themes and styles of paintings.
-Some painters worked successfully in different styles.
-Samuel Van Hoogstraten, an important painter and art theoretician of the time, painted simultaneously in the "antique" mode, producing large-scale history paintings of Biblical and Classical themes, small trompe-l'œil paintings and a few genre scenes of contemporary life clearly anchored in the "modern" mode.
-Interior painters occasionally tried their hand at still life and some portrait painters, who worked in one of the most highly specialized fields, dabbled in the distant landscape genre.
+Some painters were satisfied to preserve the artistic tradition of their masters while many broke away to explore new themes and styles.
+No few painters worked successfully in different styles.
+Samuel Van Hoogstraten, an important painter and art theoretician of the time, painted simultaneously in the "antique" mode, producing large-scale history paintings of biblical and classical themes, small trompe-l'œil paintings and a few genre scenes of contemporary life clearly anchored in the "modern" mode.
+Interior painters occasionally tried their hand at still life.
+Some portrait painters, who worked in one of the most highly specialized fields, dabbled in the distant landscape genre.
 In the Netherlands, the amazing variety of available themes and techniques had been stimulated by an open and variegated art market and the absence of official academies.

-The only requirements for changing modes of painting was the knack for understanding what might appeal to a given clientele and sufficient talent.
+The only requirements for changing modes of painting was sufficient talent and a knack for understanding what might appeal to a given clientele.

 Johann Sebastian Bach